vmware-archive/vsphere-storage-for-docker/docs/external/Interop.md

 **Virtual Volumes(VVol)**

-- All features of VDVS are supported with Virtual Volumes(VVol) except clone volume.
-Cloning a volume to create a new volume on a VVol datastore is not supported currently. [#1998] (https://github.com/vmware/vsphere-storage-for-docker/issues/1998)
+- All features of VDVS are supported with Virtual Volumes(VVol).